 Finding that employers are hesitant to hire?
 Take advantage of this time to gain experience in nontraditional ways.
 Don't give up your dreams; just be willing to take smaller steps to accomplish them, if necessary.
 Below are some leads to help you build your skill set and resume.

 Note: as is always true, you should do your own research before signing a contract.
 For additional information, see our Scam or Not? page, and do not undertake something that asks you for payment.

 Apply for a Micro-Internship:

-Parker Dewey Micro-Internships Micro-internships pay you to work remotely on specific short-term projects in various areas including sales, marketing and research.
-Check out Parker Dewey's helpful resources page, as well.
+Micro-internships pay you to work remotely on specific short-term projects in various areas.
+Check out Parker Dewey, Paragon One and MindSumo for an array of opportunities.